yumetodo/MPUtl/README.md

 ## Branches
 * Code: Actual program codes in the ``Code`` folder and build systems in ``Build`` folder
 * Concepts: Concepts, drafts... note that most materials here will be deleted when approaching release.
 Feel free to use it to elaborate your idea.
+* Actually I don't care what branch you create, do what you find useful.

+## Forking
+* If you intend creating a new project by forking this, and going to develop independently, stop.
+Just clone everything, rename the software name, change the namespace name, than upload to your own repo.
+* Fork only if you are contributing to THIS repo, or when I abandon this project.

 ## Participation
 * Every participant will be granted "member" right